Stephen Kenny’s Irish U21s to face Italy and Sweden in group

 Republic of Ireland Under-21 manager Stephen Kenny has been handed a difficult qualifying group.
 Photograph: Laszlo Geczo/Inpho

-Stephen Kenny’s Irish Under-21 side has been handed a tough qualifying group for the 2021 European Championships with Italy the top seeds in a group that also includes Sweden and Iceland.
+Stephen Kenny says he is happy with the draw his Under-21 side has been handed for the qualifying stages of the 2021 European Championships despite the Irish being handed Italy as top seeds in a group from which only one side can qualify automatically.

-Only one nation will qualify automatically and the Italians have a strong record in the competition.
-While the last of their five tournament victories came more than a decade ago they were beaten finalists in 2013 when they lost to Spain in the decider.
-Along with San Marino, they are due to host this year’s finals and so they have not played a competitive game in a couple of years.
+“They will be a strong team,” he acknowledges.
+“Italy have very done well in the Under-19s recently but I’m happy; there are exciting games in there with Italy and Sweden coming to Dublin.
+It will be tough but we will prepare accordingly.”

+Aside from the top two, Ireland will face Iceland, Armenia and Luxembourg, against whom Kenny’s side will open their campaign with a home game on March 24th.

+With no international dates between now and the spring, Kenny will no real opportunity to work with the under-21 players before the squad assembles for the Luxembourg game but he is, he says, looking to set a couple of games or get a place in a tournament for the June window which will not be used for group games as Italy are, along with San Marino, hosting this year’s European finals.

+“There’s nothing confirmed yet but that’s certainly what I am working towards at the moment,” he says.
+“We’ll see what we can arrange but it is definitely my preference to get something lined up.”

-Current coach Luigi Di Boagio appears to have a strong group available to him, though, with the Under-19s having made it to the final of their European championships in 2018 when they were narrowly beaten by Portugal in the final and the Under-20s having finished third at the World Cup in the same year.
+The Italians will start the campaign as strong favourites to progress from Group One.
+As Kenny suggests, current coach Luigi Di Biagio appears to have a strong group available to him with the Under-19s having made it to the final of their European championships in 2018 when they were narrowly beaten by Portugal in the final and the Under-20s having finished third at the World Cup in the same year.

 Sweden have something of a pedigree at this level too with the country having won the tournament when it was staged in the Czech Republic in 2015.
 More recently, their Under-19s qualified for the European finals in 2017.